 This course introduces the complex legal, moral, and ethical issues involved in providing health-care services.
 Emphasis is placed on the legal requirements of medical practices; the relationship of physician, patient, and office personnel; professional liabilities; and medical practice liability.
 Upon completion, students should be able to demonstrate a working knowledge of current medical law and accepted ethical behavior.
+This course is also available through the Virtual Learning Community (VLC).

-OST 164 Text Editing Applications 3 0 3
+Class Lab Credit OST 164 Text Editing Applications 3 0 3